Royals rejoice as game against Tigers postponed due to cold - Philly

-DETROIT (AP) - The Kansas City Royals celebrated as if they had won a game.
+DETROIT (AP) - The Kansas City Royals celebrated as if they had won.

 "It's perfect news," Royals shortstop Alcides Escobar said.
 "It's not easy to play in this weather.
 Everybody saw what happened in the last game."

-With a postponement looming as a possibility, Kansas City breezed to its first victory of the season on a chilly, rainy Tuesday.
+With a postponement looming as a possibility on Tuesday, Kansas City breezed to its first victory of the season on a chilly, rainy afternoon.
 The Royals beat the Tigers 1-0 in 2 hours, 17 minutes.

 "It's really hard for the hitters," Escobar said.
 "The ball doesn't go anywhere even if it you hit it hard.
 Nobody wants to play like that."